India crumble in Mumbai as New Zealand seal historic Test series sweep

 Needing 147 runs to win the final match and salvage some pride having lost the first two Test matches and the series, India were bundled out for 121 on the third day of the match at the Wankhede Stadium on Sunday.

-The series sweep was India’s only second home series whitewash in their 90-year Test history, with the first coming at the hands of South Africa in 2000.
+In their 90-year Test history, India earlier suffered a home series whitewash at the hands of South Africa in 2000.

 Mumbai-born New Zealand spinner Ajaz Patel was named player of the match for his 11 wickets across both innings.
-The left-arm bowler’s final wicket came as he bowled out Washington Sundar and sparked wild celebrations from the visitors.
+The left-arm bowler’s final wicket came as he bowled out Washington Sundar, prompting wild celebrations from the visitors.

-For India, wicketkeeper Rishabh Pant provided a brief period of resistence against the New Zealand spin attack and scored 64 runs off 57 balls.
+For India, wicketkeeper Rishabh Pant provided a brief resistance against the New Zealand spin attack as he scored 64 runs off 57 balls.

-India’s captain Rohit Sharma admitted his team “didn’t play [our] best cricket” during the series and credited the visitors for winning their first Test series in the country.
+India’s captain Rohit Sharma admitted the team “didn’t play [our] best cricket” during the series and credited the visitors for winning their first Test series in the country.

 “It’s never easy to accept defeat but we have to,” Rohit said after the match.